Rok enjoying outdoor camping in Karakol’s Altyn Arashan Valley, Kyrgyzstan

 Cultural interaction with a young family in Bishkek

-The purpose of visiting Kyrgyzstan was not only exploring the cultural and natural beauty of the country, but also understanding people lifestyle, memories of Soviet times and religious impact on everyday life.
+My purpose of visiting Kyrgyzstan was not only exploring the cultural and natural beauty of the country, but also understanding people lifestyle, memories of Soviet times and religious impact on everyday life.

-Throughout the day, the husband was occupied with work, returning in the evening to participate in our conversations.
-The day tends to be long, and the planned activities may not always follow a standard routine.
-It is not unusual for a family to enjoy a late-night walk to a nearby park with their young children.
-It is very safe and much quieter at that time.
+It was not unusual for a family to enjoy a late-night walk to a nearby park with their young children.
+It was very safe and much quieter at that time.

-Socialist architecture and memorial sites in Bishkek
+Socialist architecture in Bishkek

-Splendid socialist buildings in the city center are maintained in perfect conditions, the famous Osh Bazaar continues the trade as in the old time, when Bishkek was an important trade point on the Silk Road.
+The famous Osh Bazaar continues the trade as in the old time, when Bishkek was an important trade point on the Silk Road.
 A large open-air bazaar sells a wide variety of tasty food, clothes, household products and more.
 I stocked up with a mix of herbal tea and nuts for the rest of the trip.

 The central square of the city, Ala-Too, was built in 1984 to celebrate the 60th anniversary of the Kirgiz Soviet Socialist Republic.
 At that time, it was named Lenin Square, decorated with a statue of Lenin.